DPotoyan/Chem324/_build/HarmOsc_visualize.md

 The harmonic oscillator is often used as an approximate model for the behaviour of some quantum systems, for example the vibrations of a diatomic molecule.
-Potential energy is a simple quadratic function of dsiplacement: $V(x)=\frac{1}{2}kx^2$
+Potential energy is a simple quadratic function of dsiplacement:

+$$V(x)=\frac{1}{2}kx^2$$

 - The Schrödinger equation for a particle of mass m moving in one dimension in a potential

 $$
 H = -\frac{\hbar^{2}}{2m} \frac{d^{2}}{d x^{2}} + \frac{1}{2} kx^{2}.
 $$

-- The eigenfunctions are expressed in terms of Hermite polynomials $H_v(x)$, special functions well known in mathematical physics.
+- The **eigenfunctions** are expressed in terms of Hermite polynomials $H_v(x)$, special functions well known in mathematical physics.
 Where $N_v$ is a normalization factor.

 $$\psi(x) = N_v \cdot H_v(x) \cdot e^{-x^2/2}$$